 Brainstorm or sketches in real-time and interactively.
 Building a dynamic virtual reality environment can turn meetings into true brainstorming venues.
 Through this technology, it is possible to shape new projects and visualize them instantly.
 For example, some programs like Unreal Engine 4 allow simulations of buildings, constructions or environments, changing furniture, floors, or opening windows in the fictional world and in real-time, in a single instant.
 In this way, better decisions can be made.

 Generate team-building activities.
-Through virtual reality, it is possible to offer environments with greater dynamism to achieve greater motivation in employees and an improvement in communications, when employees do not have the possibility of meeting in the same room (because they are in different geographical points).
-Virtual reality can, in this case, simulate a face-to-face (a face-to-face meeting).
+Through virtual realities, it is possible to offer environments with greater dynamism to achieve greater motivation in employees and an improvement in communications, when employees do not have the possibility of meeting in the same room (because they are in different geographical points).
+Virtual realities can, in this case, simulate a face-to-face (a face-to-face meeting).

 The field of psychotherapy is using virtual reality to allow patients to interact or face their phobias and become agents of their own recovery.